nixphp/framework/docs/pages/plugins.md

 ## Summary

 - Plugins mimic the structure of the main app (`app/config.php`, `app/views/`, `Controllers/`)
-- Auto-loaded by Composer if `"type": "phpico-plugin"` is set
+- Auto-loaded by Composer if `"type": "NixPHP-plugin"` is set
 - Can register routes, logic, templates, config – with no extra steps
 - Can be overridden by the app cleanly
 - `plugin()` helper gives access to metadata for advanced use